 Arguably the essential difficulty with this decision appears to be that once the Court found that the relevant term could not be characterised as a deposit it determined it was a penalty without going into all the reasons as to why it was excessive and not a genuine pre-estimate of the loss.
 On another level, if the Court's reasoning is tested and later upheld, then the solicitors (or relevant drafts person) of the clause may potentially face a claim for professional negligence.
 Time will tell.

-We are litigation lawyers in Sydney, NSW. who help with: real property act disputes, caveat disputes, getting notice of a caveat against property, extending a caveat after getting a lapsing notice, possession of property disputes, commercial lease disputes, vendor and purchaser disputes, mortgage disputes, challenging ownership to property due to fraud.
+We are litigation lawyers in Sydney, NSW. who help with: real property act disputes, caveat disputes, getting notice of a caveat against property, extending a caveat after getting a lapsing notice, remove a caveat, issue a new caveat, compensation for caveats unreasonably lodged, possession of property disputes, commercial lease disputes, vendor and purchaser disputes, mortgage disputes, challenging ownership to property due to fraud.
 For more info call us on T: +61 2 9199 4530.